bazelbuild/bazel/site/versions/master/docs/skylark/macros.md

 A macro is a function called from the BUILD file that can instantiate rules.
 Macros don't give additional power, they are just used for encapsulation and code reuse.
-By the end of the loading phase, macros don't exist anymore, and Bazel sees only the set of rules they created.
+By the end of the [loading phase](concepts.html#evaluation-model), macros don't exist anymore, and Bazel sees only the set of rules they created.

-Native rules can be instantiated from the `native` module, e.g.
+Native rules (i.e. rules that don't need a `load()` statement) can be instantiated from the [native](lib/native.html) module, e.g.

 ```python
 def my_macro(name, visibility=None):